mohamedsaif/kubernetes-auditor/README.md

 # Kubernetes-Auditor
-Utilizing Azure Monitor capabilities to raise alerts based on specific Kubernetes audit logs
+Utilizing Azure Monitor capabilities to raise alerts based on specific Kubernetes audit logs and send them in a timely fashion as direct MS Teams messages.

 ## Overview

 In highly regulated deployments of AKS clusters, you might want to keep close eye on audit logs.

+This applies to many deployed systems, but here I'm focusing on Kubernetes audit logs.

-AKS diagnostic logs have many categories which can help in answering questions like:
+For AKS diagnostic logs, you have many categories which can help in answering questions like:

 - What happened?
 - When did it happen?